wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'kidnap horse-loving kids to transform them into chevalls', 'hunger for a rare fruit',
     'give rides to an archfeyʼs ball',
   ];
+   gen_data['donestrewants'] = [
+    'wants to be accepted by the locals',
+    'longs for a gift',
+    'is scared to sleep alone',
+    'needs advices on friendship',
+    'wants travel companions',
+    'has food to share',
+  ];
+   gen_data['donestredo'] = [
+    'eats people alive',
+    'beats strangers to a pulp',
+    'collects decapitated heads',
+    'poisons people',
+    'drowns people',
+    'kills people in their sleep',
+  ];
 // - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
     </script>